 Employees earning high incomes may have different concerns about employee matches.
 Be careful to spread out your contributions throughout the year.
 If you reach the maximum contribution limit early in the year, you will miss out on employer contributions for the rest of the year.
 You can ask your plan administrator for help to ensure that you maximize your employer match.

-Why an Employer Match Is Free Money: An Example
+An Employer Match Is Free Money

 One way to appreciate your employer's 401(k) match is to think of it as real money.
 Say you make $100,000 a year.
 You contribute 6 percent of your salary on a pre-tax basis, or $9,000.
 If your employer matches 3 percent, that's $3,000 a year they are adding to your retirement fund.
-No matter how much you currently earn, a 3 percent match is essentially a 3 percent raise that you are setting aside for later.
+No matter how much you currently earn, a 3-percent match is essentially a 3-percent raise that you are setting aside for later.

 So if you are wondering how much to save in your 401(k), start by saving up to the full amount that your employer will match.
 Anything less is like saying no to that raise you have been waiting for.